Identity Over Time

 4.1 Constitution

-Kit Fine has deployed a number of novel Leibniz's Law arguments in favour of a constitution accounts.
+Kit Fine has deployed a number of novel Leibniz’s Law arguments in favour of a constitution account.
 Such arguments are replied to by Brian Frances in Frances 2006.

 A number of objections have been raised against constitution views.
 One is an objection from causal overdetermination.
 Another is an objection from grounding.
 Consider a statue allegedly constituted from a statue shaped piece of clay.
 Someone throws the statue against a pane of glass, which breaks.
 What caused the glass to break?
 Surely, the statue impacting it.
 But the glass was also impacted by the statue shaped piece of clay with sufficient force to break it.
 So, if constitution is not identity, the glass breaking has two causes.
 Some would say that is one cause too many.

 The problem is that the clay and the statue are made up of exactly the same atoms organized in the same way.
-Since that is so it is hard to see how the clay can be squashable without the statue being so as well.
+Since that is so, it is hard to see how the clay can be squashable without the statue being so as well.
+Catherine Sutton argues that the clay and the statue differ in their extrinsic properties, specifically in their relationship to human intentions (Sutton 2012).

 A further problem for constitution views is the so called too many minds objection (see Olsen 1997 and Shoemaker 1999).
 Advocates of constitutionalism typically hold that a person is constituted by a living organism.
 If so, the person and the living organism constituting that person share the same thoughts.
 Whenever you encounter a person you encounter a distinct living organism having occupying the same region and having the same thoughts.
 Not a good result.